mbotsch/FastProjectiveSkinning/README.md

 Collisions can cause crashs if not used carefully.
 This will be fixed in future.

-## License todo
+## License

-This code is available under GPL.
-It can be referenced by using: [todo].
+This code is available under [GPL](LICENSE).

+In cases where the constraints of the Open Source license prevent you from using FastProjectiveSkinning, please contact us.